dsccommunity/xWindowsUpdate/README.md

 [![codecov](https://codecov.io/gh/PowerShell/xWindowsUpdate/branch/dev/graph/badge.svg)](https://codecov.io/gh/PowerShell/xWindowsUpdate)

-The **xWindowsUpdate** module contains the **xHotfix** and **xMicrosoftUpdate** DSC resources.  **xWindowsUpdate** installs a Windows Update (or hotfix) from a given path.
-For more information on Windows Update and Hotfix, please refer to
+The **xWindowsUpdate** module contains the **xHotfix** and **xWindowsUpdateAgent** DSC resources.  **xHotfix** installs a Windows Update (or hotfix) from a given path.
+**xWindowsUpdateAgent** will configure the source download settings for the machine, update notifications on the system, and can automatically initiate installation of the updates.
-[this TechNet article](http://technet.microsoft.com/en-us/library/cc750077.aspx).
+For more information on Windows Update and Hotfix, please refer to [this TechNet article](http://technet.microsoft.com/en-us/library/cc750077.aspx).
 **xMicrosoftUpdate** enables or disables Microsoft Update.